George Davys

-George Davys (1780–1864) was an English cleric, tutor to Queen Victoria, and later Bishop of Peterborough.
+George Davys (1 October 1780 – 18 April 1864) was an English cleric, tutor to Princess Victoria, and later Bishop of Peterborough.
 He was previously Dean of Chester.
 He himself was educated at Loughborough Grammar School, where a house is named after him.

 Life

-The son of John Davys of Rempstone, Nottinghamshire, by Sophia, daughter of the Rev. B. Wigley of Sawley, Derbyshire, was born at Loughborough, Leicestershire, 1 October 1780.
+The son of John Davys of Rempstone, Nottinghamshire, by Sophia, daughter of the Rev. Benjamin Wigley of Sawley, Derbyshire, was born at Loughborough, Leicestershire, 1 October 1780.
 In 1799 he entered as a sizar at Christ's College, Cambridge, and came out tenth wrangler in 1803.
 He was elected a Fellow of his college 14 January 1806, and in the same year proceeded M.A.

 Davys became curate, first of Littlebury, Essex, then of Chesterford to 1817, and afterwards of Swaffham Prior.
 In 1811 he was presented on his own petition to the vicarage of Willoughby-on-the-Wolds, Lincolnshire, which he held until 1829.

 The education of Princess Victoria having been entrusted to his care by her mother Princess Victoria, Duchess of Kent, Davys took up residence at Kensington Palace in 1827, and filled the position of principal master to the princess until the death of William IV.
 In April 1829 he was presented by the crown to the rectory of Allhallows-on-the-Wall, London, which he continued to hold until his elevation to the episcopal bench.

 Davys was appointed dean of Chester 10 January 1831, and at the following commencement at Cambridge was created D.D.
 On 7 May 1839 he was advanced to the bishopric of Peterborough, and was consecrated on 16 June.
 An evangelical, he took no active part either in religious controversy or in politics.
 He died of bronchitis at the Palace, Peterborough, 18 April 1864, and was buried in the graveyard of the cathedral on 23 April.